pacoccino/ai-mask/packages/sdk/README.md

 - In the worker, use `async AIMaskClient.getWorkerClient()` to get an AIMaskClient instance.
-- In the main thread, after initializing your worker and having an AIMaskClient instance, call `aiMaskClient.sendWorkerPort(worker.current)`
+- In the main thread, *just* after initializing your worker and having an AIMaskClient instance, call `aiMaskClient.providerWorkerPort(worker)`

 ```typescript
 // main.ts